Pérez's strong start helps Boston over Houston 5-1 - WHIZ News

 “It’s just a bad-command start,” Odorizzi said.
 “I wouldn’t say my stuff was good at any point today.”

-Rafael Devers opened the second inning with a double, Hunter Renfroe walked and Arroyo homered into the left—field seats for a 3-0 lead.
+Rafael Devers opened the second with a double.
+Hunter Renfroe walked and Arroyo homered into the left-field seats for a 3-0 lead.

-Boston tacked on two runs in the seventh inning on a double by Xander Bogaerts that made it 5-0.
+Boston tacked on two runs in the seventh inning on a double by Xander Bogaerts.

-The Astros had outscored the Red Sox 18-4 in the first three games of this series but had trouble stringing hits together as their four-game winning streak was snapped.
+The Astros outscored the Red Sox 18-4 in the first three games of this series, but they had trouble stringing hits together as their four-game win streak was snapped.

-Houston had a couple of chances to cut into the lead early but came up short both times.
-Díaz doubled with one out in the first, but he was caught trying to steal third with two outs to end the inning.

 The Astros had just two hits when Gurriel singled with no outs in the fifth.
 Chas McCormick singled with one out, but Pérez retired Myles Straw and Stubbs to end the threat.